 DNP Project (NSC 994) - Candidates are required to satisfactorily complete and present a DNP project before they are eligible to graduate from the program.
-Hours are incorporated into the student's area of concentration.
+Students must have documentation of a minimum of 1,000 total clinical hours completed beyond the BSN.
+Hours required to be completed at EKU will be assessed upon admission to the DNP Program and a plan of study developed accordingly.